software-students-spring2024/4-containerized-app-exercise-bestswes/README.md

 Finally, open `http://localhost:10000/` in your local browser to view our web app.

 The three containers are connected through a docker network.
-Note that the OCR API key is from a free version so it will only be able to properly process a couple requests per hour.
+Note that the OCR API key is from a free version, so it can only properly process a couple of requests per hour.

 # Learnings + Limitations